Artificial Knee Joint – What are the Future Alternatives?

 Some of the most promising alternatives to artificial knee joints are based on biological procedures:

 - Platelet-Rich Plasma (PRP): This autologous blood therapy is increasingly used as an effective option for relieving joint pain.
-Growth factors in PRP promote the regeneration of cartilage tissue, although its effectiveness is limited in advanced osteoarthritis.
+Growth factors in PRP promote the regeneration of cartilage tissue, but its effectiveness is limited in advanced osteoarthritis.

 Minimally invasive technologies